-Motivational Interviewing Therapy
+What Is Motivational Interviewing Therapy?

-What is Motivational Interviewing Therapy?
+What Is the Purpose of Motivational Interviewing Therapy?

 Motivational interviewing has been effective, and in fact “outperformed traditional advice giving in 80% of studies,” according to a recent article published in the British Medical Journal.
-This form of client interaction shows positive results because it’s a way for addicts to lead the way in their own recovery by being included in the strategy-making process.
+This form of client interaction shows positive results because it’s a way for clients to lead the way in their own recovery by being included in the strategy-making process.
 At the same time, these clients also benefit from professional advice and support.

-The graphic above, designed by general-practitioner Brad Creek’s medical-training website, illustrates how motivational interviewing can be helpful throughout the various stages of a person’s attempt at quitting smoking:
+Motivational interviewing can be helpful throughout the various stages of a person’s attempt at quitting smoking:

 - Thinking about quitting: motivational interviewing can raises the issue of smoking in the first place, help guide a discussion on the pros and cons of cigarettes, and finally, help the client decide to stop.